-The Thruxton was essentially a road bike - though one easily converted to Clubmans / production racer spec.
+The Thruxton was first and foremost a roadster.
+That said, it was easily converted to Clubmans spec.
+As a production - or 'proddy' - racer, it provided the best of both worlds.
 Along with its potent motor, it boasted rock-solid suspension, light alloy wheel-rims, and a twin-leading-shoe front brake.
 On the open road, the Thruxton cruised at 90mph.
-That was good going in 1965 ... especially from a single piston!
+That was good going in '65 - especially from a single-pistoned machine.

 The Thruxton was purposefully styled.
 Finessed features were a fishtail silencer and ventilated front drum brake.
 The Venom's jet-black paintwork was moodier than Marlon Brando - on a bad day!
 The cursive script of the Velocette logo set off a sweetly-shaped tank, to a tee.
 A combination, then, of rugged good looks and raw power, the Venom Thruxton spat two-wheeled poison.
 Best not get too close to it ... and the alluring aroma of its Castrol R oil!